 Cybercriminals can use the information you publish against you.
 For example, by analysing your publications and personal data it is possible that they could:

-- use your information to guess your passwords or the answers to your “secret questions” that allow you to reinitialise these passwords;
+- guess your passwords or the answers to your “secret questions” that allow you to reinitialise these passwords

-- call someone at your company while posing as you so as to obtain confidential information;
+- call someone at your company while posing as you to obtain confidential information

 In light of this, be careful about what you publish.

 It isn’t incredibly difficult to protect yourself or your own data when you are on social media.
-Below are eight tips you can use to ensure your own peace of mind when online.
+Below are seven tips you can use to ensure your own peace of mind when online.